Introduction

 Directed Graphs (Digraphs)

-In a directed graph, the edges point in a specific direction.
-This means that the edges point from one vertex to another.
+A directed graph in a graph data structure has edges with direction, This means that the edges point from one vertex to another.
 For example, a one-way street in a city can be represented as a directed graph, where each street (edge) has a specific direction.

 Example: